They claim they have social media integrated with sales, marketing, and even customer service.

 If you really think about this scenario it is quite disappointing.
 It is unfortunate that we are accustomed to terrible quality of customer service from most companies.
 The fact that I am ecstatic about a quick response to a problem stopping me from spending $400 with a company is sad.

-There is tremendous opportunties for organizations to raise the bar in their level of customer service and customer satisfaction by properly implementing and integrating social media into their business.
+There are tremendous opportunties for organizations to raise the bar in their level of customer service and customer satisfaction by properly implementing and integrating social media into their business.
 Responding via Twitter telling customers to call the 1-800 which takes me to the same broken customer service department that I started with is not a solution.
 Such a scenario only makes it worse and more frustrating for the customer.

 Organizations must take the time to look at the end to end process and how you can leverage communication mediums such as Twitter to drive efficiencies and improve key performance metrics.
 There are no more excuses.
 Sending a tweet as a band-aid to a broken customer service department is only going to highlight your core issues.
 Take the time to do it right and you just might wind up with a blog post written just like this one!